-The Deauville five-point scale (Deauville 5ps) is an internationally recommended scale for clinical routine and clinical trials using FDG-PET/CT in the initial staging and assessment of treatment response in Hodgkin lymphoma (HL) and certain types of non-Hodgkin lymphomas (NHL).
+The Deauville five-point scale (Deauville 5ps) is an internationally-recommended scale for routine clinical reporting and clinical trials using FDG-PET/CT in the initial staging and assessment of treatment response in Hodgkin lymphoma (HL) and certain types of non-Hodgkin lymphomas (NHL).

-The dense hilum sign suggests a pathological process at the hilum or in the lung anterior to posterior to the hilum.
+The dense hilum sign suggests a pathological process at the hilum or in the lung anterior or posterior to the hilum.
 Malignancy, especially lung cancer, should be suspected.

-On a well-centred chest PA radiograph the density of the hilum is comparable on both sides.
-In the...
+On a well-centred chest posteroanterior (PA) radiograph the density of the hilum is comparable on ...

 Dermatomyositis is an autoimmune inflammatory myositis.